 Patient A's husband shares the results of her genetic testing and autopsy with their three adult children.
 Each of Patient A's three children is at a 50% risk for having inherited the MAPT genetic mutation.
 Two of the children request pre-symptomatic genetic testing.
-The two children who request presymptomatic genetic counselors.
+The two children who request pre-symptomatic genetic testing are referred to professional genetic counselors.
 After genetic counseling, they both choose to have pre-symptomatic genetic testing done.
 One defers getting the results for two years, underscoring the very difficult personal decision it can be to choose pre-symptomatic genetic testing.